 |SOC 1110||Introduction to Sociology||3|

-* BIO 2121, BIO 2122, BIO 1131 and PSY 2223 or equivalent courses must be successfully completed within ten years of entry into the first clinical nursing course.
-If older than ten years, the course must be repeated.
+* BIO 2121 and BIO 2122, or the equivalent must be successfully completed within five years of entry into the first clinical nursing course.
+If older than five years, the courses must be repeated.